ToadyMcFrogFace/fullstack-assessment/README.md

 the project will be on `http://localhost:4200/`

 ### Python rest api
-You wil need Python 3.7 installed locally.
+You wil need Python 3.7 and pip installed locally.
 Once you have that you need to install a few python packages. run the commands below `python -m pip install pymongo`
 `pip install flask`